How does poverty affect children’s mental health?

 The Children’s Society states that children living around debt are five times more likely to be unhappy than children who are not living around debt.

-Comparison can make these struggles even harder - whether comparing to wealthier peers or other young people on social media.
+For children growing up in poverty, missing out on the things others take for granted can shape how they see themselves and their place in the world.
+Comparison can make these struggles even harder, whether comparing to wealthier peers or other young people on social media.

-Young children growing up in lower income households may not understand why their lives are different to others.
+Young children in low-income households may not understand why their lives feel different to others.

 They might not understand why they don’t get the same gifts or why they can’t go on school trips.